Maria Dragoni

-Maria Dragoni (born 22 December 1958) is an Italian operatic soprano active international career in major opera house from 1984 to present.
+Maria Dragoni (born 22 December 1958) is an Italian operatic soprano with an active international career in major opera houses from 1984 to present.

 Life and career

 Born in Procida, Dragoni was trained at the "Licinio Refice" Music Conservatory in Frosinone.
 She studied singing there with Maria Alòs, wife of pianist Arnaldo Graziosi.
 In 1979 she joined the RAI Chorus in Rome.
 In that city she studied singing with Duchess Melina Pignatelli della Leonessa.
 She later pursued further studies in Naples with Rodolfo Celletti and Gina Cigna.
 In 1981 she won the Maria Callas Award at the International Vincenzo Bellini Competition in Caltanissetta and in 1983 she won the International Maria Callas Competition at the Foro Italico to Rome.

 Dragoni made her professional opera debut in 1984 as Imogene in Vincenzo Bellini's Il pirata at the Teatro Pergolesi in Jesi.
 Later that year she made her debut at the Teatro di San Carlo in Naples in the title role of Giovanni Battista Pergolesi's rarely performed opera, Il Flaminio.
 She repeated that role the following year at the Internationale Maifestspiele Wiesbaden.
 In 1986 she sang Imogene for her debut at the Teatro Massimo in Palermo, and portrayed the role again in 1987 for a return engagement in Naples.
 She was also celebrated in Naples that year as Adalgisa in Bellini's Norma and made her debut that year at the Opéra national de Montpellier.

 In 1988 Dragoni made her debut at La Scala as Fenena in Giuseppe Verdi's Nabucco.
 She also made her debuts that year at the Opéra national de Lorraine and the Ravenna Festival in the title role of Giacomo Puccini's Turandot.
 In 1989 she made her debut at the Macerata Opera Festival in the title role of Verdi's Aida.
 She also had a triumphant debut that year at the Théâtre des Champs-Élysées as Mathilde in Gioachino Rossini's William Tell.